 a.
 Guaranteed input tax claim for seven years on pre – production expenditure for exploration companies in the mining sector;

+b.
+Any mining company holding a mining license carrying on the mining of base metals is taxed at 30%;

 c.
-Any mining company holding a large – scale mining license carrying on the mining of base metals is taxed at 30%;
+Dividends paid by a mining company holding a mining license and carrying on the mining operations is taxed at 0%;

 e.
-Dividends paid by a company holding a large – scale mining license and carrying on the mining of base metals is taxed at 0%;

-g.
-The debt equity ratio has been reduced from 2.1 to 3.1, to encourage further investment in the Mining Sector; and
+The debt equity ratio has been reduced from 2.1 to 3.1, to encourage further investment in the Mining Sector.